AwalaApp/specs/rs019-threats.md

 ## Abstract
 {: .no_toc }

-This document describes the general security threats that end users, service providers, relayers and software vendors should be aware of when implementing and using Relaynet.
+This document describes the general security threats that end users, service providers, couriers and software vendors should be aware of when implementing and using Relaynet.
 The likelihood and impact of each threat will depend entirely on the context where Relaynet is used, so this document does not constitute a threat model but it can be used in a threat modelling process.

 ## Table of contents
 {: .no_toc }